roblisy/AWS_primer/athena_spectrum/spectrum_steps.md

 #### Why switch between Athena and Spectrum/Redshift?
 This is weird...
 Athena and Spectrum (the way I've set it up) share a data catalog (which is great!).
 We _should_ be able to simply CREATE TABLE within the Spectrum schema inside of Redshift.
 However apparently you have to be the *owner* of the schema to create a stupid table....
 This makes no sense.
+We just get around this hiccup by creating the table in Athena, then querying it in Spectrum.

 [See documentation here if you're curious](https://docs.aws.amazon.com/redshift/latest/dg/r_GRANT.html).